adamkurth/reborn_dev/doc/source/developers.rst

 If you modify code and wish to update this documentation, the easiest way to do so is to run the script "update-documentation.sh" from within the doc directory.
-First make sure you have all of the appropriate dependencies, because sphinx must be able to import all of the bornagain modules in order to auto-generate module/package documentation.
+First make sure you have all of the appropriate dependencies, because sphinx must be able to import all of the reborn modules in order to auto-generate module/package documentation.

 Speeding up code with numba and f2py